lboasso/oberonc/README.md

 The compiler is compact and does not depend on any third party libraries.
 It produces Java bytecode in one pass while parsing the source file.
-Although generating code for a stack machine is straightforward, this task is acerbated by a complex class file format and the fact that the JVM was designed with the Java language in mind.
+Although generating code for a stack machine is straightforward, this task is exacerbated by a complex class file format and the fact that the JVM was designed with the Java language in mind.
 In fact the JVM lacks many of the primitives required to support Oberon's features: